 Combining laetrile with other treatments

-Whenever a person combines two or more alternative cancer treatments together, it is critical to do your homework.
-For example, Vitamin C should be taken with laetrile, however, Vitamin C should not be taken with Protocel, graviola (e.g. Amazon Factor Protocol), hydrazine sulfate, etc.
+Whenever you combine two or more alternative cancer treatments together, it is critical to do your homework.
+For example, Vitamin C, Zinc, and Selenium should be taken with laetrile; however, Vitamin C should not be taken with Protocel, Graviola (e.g. Amazon Factor Protocol), hydrazine sulfate, etc.

 In other words, if you are taking a second or third alternative cancer treatment with laetrile, or if laetrile is being used to supplement another treatment, be careful to watch the warnings on each treatment.